 How to create a systemd slice unit

-A custom systemd slice groups related services or transient workloads under one cgroup branch so shared CPU, memory, and task limits can be applied in one place.
-That is useful when queue workers, batch jobs, or supporting daemons should compete inside the same resource budget instead of each unit carrying its own separate limits.
+A custom systemd slice puts related services or transient jobs under one cgroup branch so they share the same CPU, memory, and task limits.
+That is useful when queue workers, batch jobs, or helper daemons should compete inside one resource budget instead of each unit carrying its own separate limits.

 Steps to create a systemd slice unit: